EmbeddedTn/CarDBoard/README.md

     Led project setup and initial configuration.
     Developed graphical user interfaces for speed limit, speed, and geolocation sections.
     Created API for dynamic screen updates based on ESP32 data.

 - [Lorenzo Bodini](mailto:lorenzo.bodini@studenti.unitn.it?subject=Embedded-project-infos):
+    Migrated early stage of MSP codebase to a more organized structure, based on plug-and-play modules.
+    Worked on the ESP32 code, in particular:
+    - UART communication with the MSP module and the creation of custom queries for the Overpass-Turbo API;
+    - WiFi and GPS connectivity, using integrated WiFi module on the ESP32, a mobile hotspot and an external GPS module.
+    Planning to upgrade the WiFi connectivity to a SIM module, for GSM based networking, to avoid mobile hotspots.

 - [Lorenzo Pattaro Zonta](mailto:lorenzo.pattarozonta@studenti.unitn.it?subject=Embedded-project-infos):
     Developed and tested the tilt functionality utilizing the Booster Pack's accelerometer.
 Established an appropriate input range.